In the Chacra Suiza, we discussed the details of a biodigestor and saw a functioning system (20 years old!)

 Our Vision

-Mama Roja is an experiment in self-reliant homesteading and simple living.
-This project was born of our desire to live in a happy and harmonious way, free to explore our full potential as creative and intelligent beings.
-We want to live true to our ideals and honest with ourselves.
-For us, this means living close to nature, making choices with ecological consciousness, and building a comfortable, peaceful place conducive to growth and sharing.
-To live in a healthy, balanced, natural manner is a way to make positive change for our ill world.
+Mama Roja is a living experiment and experience in self-reliant homesteading and voluntary simplicity.
+This project was born of our desire to live happily and harmoniously, free to explore our full potential as creative and intelligent beings.
+We want to live true to our values and be honest in our relationships with ourselves and the world.
+For us, this means being close with nature, increasing our personal awareness, making choices with ecological consciousness, and living in a comfortable, peaceful place conducive to growth and sharing.

 At Mama Roja, we are focused on positive human action within the natural world and with other beings.
-We are striving to be good stewards of the land and pioneer it respectfully-- constructing buildings with natural materials, installing renewable energy sources, making organic gardens and crop fields, minimizing waste, reducing consumption, and preserving the wild spaces for the native flora and fauna.
+We are striving to be good stewards of the land and pioneer it respectfully-- constructing buildings with natural materials, installing renewable energy sources, making organic gardens and culitivating field crops, minimizing our waste, reducing our consumption, and preserving the wild spaces for the native flora and fauna.

 As interactive participants in making the world better, an integral part of our work is outreach, education and encouragement.
-Currently at Mama Roja, we host bi-annual internships in sustainable living, invite visitors and school groups to the project, write articles and information, and organize community workshops.
-Our intention is not to be isolated from the mainstream, but instead promote a viable alternative.
-There is no need to wait for our leaders or experts to do something about the deep flaws in our present system; we can all take responsibility and make positive change.
+Currently at Mama Roja, we host internships in sustainable living, invite visitors and school groups to the project, write articles and information, and organize community workshops.
+Our intention is not to be isolated from the mainstream but to be integrated, promoting a viable alternative.
+There is no need to wait for our leaders or experts to do something about the deep flaws in our present system, all of us can already take responsibility and make positive change.

 Those who come to Mama Roja are participants in a collaborative effort to promote sustainable practices, not just here but globally.
 Mama Roja is a place for shared learning, experimenting with new ideas, adding new tools to one's "personal toolbox", and exploring one's potential and creativity.
 By coming together with a positive, active awareness, we can both save and savor our world.